-Although 86 out of 800 hotels in Tokyo are located in Shinjuku, I hadn’t written any hotel guide for that district.
+Although around 750 hotels out of 4000 hotels in Tokyo are located in Shinjuku, I hadn’t written any hotel guide for this district.

 The reason is very simple; I don’t like Shinjuku!

-It would sound personal, but it is convincing – There must be reasons why a Japanese local (I am a Tokyo local!
-See About page) dislikes Shinjuku.
+It would sound personal, but it is convincing – There must be reasons why a Japanese local dislikes Shinjuku.
+(I’m a Tokyo local!
+See About page)